The Confession of Brother Haluin: Plot summary

 Edgytha's body is found, murdered.
 Cenred sends word ahead to Elford with this news.
 Cadfael sees snow beneath her body, not atop it, suggesting she was on her way home from Elford.
 The household gathers in the hall at Vivers, save one: Helisende.
 Jean de Perronet suspects the planned marriage is linked to this death.
 Roscelin Vivers arrives home, angry that his father is marrying off Helisende.
 Roscelin did not see Edgytha at Elford.
 Helisende is not there to speak for herself.
 Audemar arrives, taking charge.
 With no bride there is no marriage.
 Cadfael and Haluin leave on a new path bypassing Lichfield.
 As evening nears, they approach the new Benedictine convent at Farewell planned by Bishop Roger de Clinton.
 Next morning, Haluin recognises Bertrade and she recognises him.
 She is Sister Benedicta, sent from Polesworth to help this new place.
 Cadfael negotiates an hour's meeting between Brother Haluin and Sister Benedicta with Mother Patrice, who informs the family that Helisende is safe with them.

 At Vivers manor, they learn that Helisende is not blood kin to Roscelin.
 Adelais admits to her foul deeds long ago.
-They realise Edgytha knew as well.
+They realize Edgytha knew as well, and Adelias admits that Edgytha was killed by another family servant, since fled, in an overzealous effort to prevent a scandal.
 Adelais tells them that Bertrade, Helisende and Helisende's father have met at Farewell.
 The father was a clerk in her household.
 Cadfael attests to the meeting, telling Haluin's tale in so doing.
 This stunning news is hard for the Vivers family to accept, a shock to Audemar, a challenge to de Perronet.
 Helisende is still loved by the Vivers, blood kin or not.
 Adelais has lands to leave her granddaughter.
 Roscelin is joyous.
 Audemar claims Helisende as his niece, and as overlord places his niece with Cenred when she leaves Farewell.
 He and Roscelin ride back with Adelais.
 Audemar banishes his mother to Hales.
 Cadfael returns to Farewell.
 Haluin is happy, and has no anger for Adelais.
 The two Benedictine brothers walk home to Shrewsbury in completion of the vow, the truth having changed so much.